 Common Sense Precautions – If you are tired, REST!
 Just because you bought a ticket and you want to make full use out of it does not mean you should ski or snowboard if you are tired.
 Hit the lodge and have a beer!
 Stay on marked trails – the off-limit signs are there for a reason.
 Ungroomed terrain contains obstacles such as rocks, trees, and other things which could lead to serious injuries.

-Exercises to Increase Core and Lower Extremity Strength
+How to Prevent Ski Injuries with Exercises to Increase Core and Lower Extremity Strength

 Double Leg Squats – Stand with your feet shoulder width apart and squat down till your hips are even with your knees and thighs are parallel with the ground.
 Make sure your knees stay apart and do not cave inward.
 Repeat 30 times slowly.